10DLC outbound SMS registration tips

 - sign up for a customer care use case but send marketing messages instead.

-- sign up for a direct person-to-person use case, instead of a standard use case, and plan on sending automated messages.
+- sign up for a direct person-to-person use case instead of a standard use case and plan to send automated or marketing messages.

 Number pooling